 I believe that speaking the truth can only happen when 3 conditions are present:

 - Is what you are going to say about yourself and can you be absolutely sure that it is true?

 - Is the other person ready to hear what you have to say?

 - Is it beneficial for yourself and the other person to know?

 If you answered one of these questions with a no wait for some better time.
 This does not mean that you have an excuse to never fess up to something you have done.
-Be honest with yourself as you answer the questions – honesty with self is the first step.
+Be honest with yourself as you answer the questions – honesty with yourself is the first step.

 How much detail?

 Working with clients in distress has taught me that the amount of detail is another important question in telling the truth.
 Too much or too little information can be detrimental, depending on the case.
 If you say too little and leave the rest up to the other person’s imagination you might create more pain than if you speak it all.
-On the other hand if you go into too much detail of a sensitive issue, like for example an affair, you might also just add to the hurt as opposed to clear the air.
+On the other hand, if you go into too much detail about a sensitive issue, like for example an affair, you might also just add to the hurt as opposed to clear the air.